fsmalik/bindingsite_cnn/README.md

 ```
 * ```find_HETATM_1.2.py``` will find the investigational molecule (i.e. drug or exogenous ligand) in a single PDB file and output both the residues of the protein that make up the binding site and the ligand itself.

 * After running the program you will find a file for the binding site and a file for the ligand, both in ```.pdb``` format.
-The binding site contains the full residues of any residue that is within the given distance of any atom of the ligand.
+The binding site contains the full residues that are within the given distance of any atom of the ligand.
 3.5 Å is the default distance used.

-### 2. Isolating a ligand and it's corresponding binding site of a more than one protein structure file
+### 2. Isolating a ligand and its corresponding binding site of a more than one protein structure file

 ```markdown
 bash hetatm_batch_script_2.0.sh [options]